BlightG/metta-attention/attention/ForgettingAgent/README.md

 1. The agent takes all atoms from the Atombin Space
 2. It then filters all atoms that are below the **ForgetThreshold**
-3. The agent sorts in ascending orderd filtered atoms based on Lti values and uses mean value as a differentitation factor.
+3. The agent sorts in ascending orderd filtered atoms based onLTIvalues and uses mean value as a differentitation factor.
 4. For an atom to be removed (Forgotten)
     1. It has to be below the thresold and